 You’ll notice that the tram tracks also veer left at this junction, to the old tram sheds at Rigby Road.
 The Blackpool Heritage Trams are still kept at Rigby Road.
 Keep an eye out for their distinctive shapes because it’s where their journeys begin from.

-The modern, burgundy Blackpool trams are operated by Blackpool Transport.
-They’re kept at the new tram shed at Squires Gate, at the far south of the seafront.
+The modern, burgundy trams are operated by Blackpool Transport.
+They’re kept at the new tram shed at Squires Gate, at the far southern end of the seafront.